dul-cet/BlogDive/README.md

 🧑‍💻 Register and log in to their account

-💬 Comment on posts (optional feature)
+💬 Comment on posts

 🛠️ Technologies Used
 This project is built using:

-Frontend: React / HTML / CSS / JavaScript
+Frontend: Angular / HTML / CSS / JavaScript

 Backend:  Django

 Database: PostgreSQL

-Authentication:
+Authentication: With Token

-Deployment: